 Orders for the payment of money

-If VCAT makes an order requiring the payment of money by a party that was not present or represented at the hearing, VCAT must cause a copy of that order to be given or sent to that party (s 116 VCAT Act).
+If VCAT makes an order requiring the payment of money by a party who was not present or represented at the hearing, VCAT must send a copy of that order to that party (s 116 VCAT Act).

 1 a certified copy of the order of VCAT; and